-There were varying reasons why interim orders were imposed in 2005/2006.
-However 4 out of the 5 cases concerning Operating Department Practitioners involved the misappropriation and misuse of controlled drugs.
-Operating Department Practitioners work in a theatre environment and a number of the individuals were found to have self-administered these drugs and needed hospital treatment as a result of this.
-In these cases the panel determined that it was both in the interest of the registrant concerned and for the public to be protected that such steps were required.
+Despite the increase in allegations received by the HPC in 2005-2006 there has been no increase in the number of interim orders that have been granted.
+In fact, in 2004-2005 16 interim orders were applied for prior to the final hearing and 15 were granted, exactly the same number of cases as 2005-2006.
+There were varying reasons why interim orders were imposed in 2005-2006.
+However, four out of the five cases concerning operating department practitioners involved the misappropriation and misuse of controlled drugs.
+Operating department practitioners work in a theatre environment and a number of the individuals were found to have self-administered these drugs and needed hospital treatment as a result of this.
+In these cases the panel determined it was both in the interest of the registrant concerned - and that of the public - that such steps were required.

-Interim Orders have also been imposed when the registrant has been subject to serious criminal charges - such as murder or gross negligent manslaughter.
+Interim orders have also been imposed when the registrant has been subject to serious criminal charges - such as murder or gross negligent manslaughter.
 The approach generally adopted by the HPC when a registrant is subject to criminal charges is to take no action until the criminal case against the registrant is concluded.
-However, in some instances to protect the public, or in the interests of the person concerned, HPC will take immediate action is needed to prevent someone from practising unrestrained or at all.
+However, in some instances to protect the public, or in the interests of the person concerned, HPC will take immediate action if needed to prevent someone from practising unrestrained or at all.

 We have also taken interim order action against registrants when the allegation concerned competency issues.
-Again this action is only taken when the nature and severity of the issue is such that immediate action to remove someone from unrestrained practice is required.
+Again, this action is only taken when the nature and severity of the issue is such that immediate action to remove someone from unrestrained practice is required.